binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 For this install I created a new VirtualBox VM based on Debian 64.
 Made a fixed disk of size 40GB and 4GB RAM.
 More RAM is helpful sometimes, but in most cases I've found 4GB to be enough.

-The ISO can be downloaded from [here](https://www.kali.org/downloads/) via torrent and direct download a little over 3GB.
+The ISO can be downloaded from [here](https://www.kali.org/downloads/) via torrent and direct download.
+A little over 3GB.

-you’re going to want to check the validity of the ISO or other image if that's your preference by verifying the SHA1 checksums.
+you’re going to want to check the validity of the ISO (or other image if that's your preference) by verifying the SHA1 checksums.
 Now this is where the [instructions](http://docs.kali.org/introduction/download-official-kali-linux-images) can be a little confusing.
-You’ll need to make sure that the SHA1SUMS file that contains the specific checksum you’re going to use to verify the checksum of the image you downloaded, is in fact the authentic SHA1SUMS file. instructions say “When you download an image, be sure to download the SHA1SUMS and SHA1SUMS.gpg files that are next to the downloaded image (i.e. in the same directory on the server).”.
+You’ll need to make sure that the SHA1SUMS file that contains the specific checksum you’re going to use to verify the checksum of the image you downloaded, is in fact the authentic SHA1SUMS file.
+Instructions say on the Kali [downloads](https://www.kali.org/downloads/) page: “When you download an image, be sure to download the SHA1SUMS and SHA1SUMS.gpg files that are next to the downloaded image (i.e. in the same directory on the server).”.
 You’ve got to read between the lines a bit here.
 A little further down the page has the key to where these files are.
 It’s buried in a wget command.
 Plus you have to add another directory to find them.
 The location was [here](http://archive.kali.org/kali-images/).
 Now that you’ve got these two files downloaded in the same directory, verify the SHA1SUMS.gpg signature as follows:

 {linenos=off}
-    $ gpg --verify SHA1SUMS.gpg SHA1SUMS
+    gpg --verify SHA1SUMS.gpg SHA1SUMS

+Output:

+{linenos=off}
     gpg: Signature made Thu 25 Jul 2013 08:05:16 NZST using RSA key ID 7D8D0BF6
     gpg: Good signature from "Kali Linux Repository <devel@kali.org>